 …the contents that sit within The Guangdong Museum treasure box?
+Treasures from the region of course.
 The region is recognized for its carving especially in wood, ivory and jade.
 Within the museum there were exquisite examples of these along with embroidery, painting and ceramics.

 Craftsman use the basic materials of wood, lacquer, pigment and foil.
 Woods used include camphor, chinafir, chinaberry, and rosewood.
-The works featured special techniques employed to make the screens, carvings and objects.
-These techniques include Intaglio, Relief, Altorelievo, and Openwork and are used individually or in combination.
+The works on display featured special techniques employed to make the screens, carvings and objects.
+These techniques included Intaglio, Relief, Altorelievo, and Openwork used individually or in combination.
 The actual carvings were setout using metric, perspectival and isometric composition techniques.
-Like stone carving; in Chaozhou Woodcarving the properties of the wood inform the carving technique, layering and composition type.
+Like in stone carving, Chaozhou Woodcarving uses the properties of each unique piece of wood to inform the carving technique, layering and composition type.

-The artisans had captured the essential features of nature within the wood.
-Most memorable were the peony flower and chrysanthemum, the structure and simplicity of the pine needles as well as the detailed scales and feathers of the mythical beasts (dragons, phoenixes etc.) The works using simpler techniques such as Intaglio (carving into surface) used only a few marks to capture these features.
+The artisans had beautifully captured the essential features of local nature within the wood carvings.
+Most memorable were the peony flower and chrysanthemum; the structure and simplicity of the pine needles; as well as the detailed scales and feathers of the mythical beasts (dragons, phoenixes etc.) The works using simpler techniques such as Intaglio (carving into surface) used only a few marks to capture discerning features.